llstela/llstela.github.io/_pages/about.md

 # 🔥 News
 - *2024.08*: &nbsp;🎉 One paper is accepted in ICME 2025. 🎉
 - *2024.08*: &nbsp;🎉 Our "OmniSSR" is accepted in ECCV 2024 for <font color=Red>oral presentation</font>. 🎉
-- *2022.02*: &nbsp;🏆 We won the "NTIRE 2023 Global Challenge Panoramic Image Super-resolution Track" championship. 🏆
+- *2022.02*: &nbsp;🏆 We won the "NTIRE 2023 Challenge on 360deg Omnidirectional Image Super-Resolution track" championship. 🏆

 # 📝 Publications